Clinics & Services

 Child Health Surveillance

-Held weekly by the health visitors on Monday afternoons from 1.00pm until 3.00pm.
+Held weekly by the health visitors on Monday afternoons from 1.00pm until 3.00pm, please call 01709 423333 to book an appointment.
 Please do not bring ill children to the clinic as they may pass on infection to others.

 There are now very few reasons why your child should not be immunised, so please make sure your children receive all their injections.